12

 But something in me refused to relax.

-Tiny.
-Unsteady.
-On the ninth step of the staircase.
-Looking down the railing.
-Looking through it.
+A toddler, tiny, unsteady.
+On the ninth step of the staircase, looking down the railing, looking through it.

 She was too close to the edge.
 Her tiny fingers barely brushing the railing as she leaned forward, curious, unaware.